singlestore-labs/demo-ridesharing-sim/README.md

 2. Create a Snowflake connector using the private key you generated in the previous step.
 3. Set the topic to table mapping to `ridesharing-sim-trips:TRIPS_STAGE,ridesharing-sim-riders:RIDERS_STAGE,ridesharing-sim-drivers:DRIVERS_STAGE`.
 4. Set the ingestion method to `SNOWPIPE_STREAMING` and the input format to `JSON`.
+5. Make sure that "enable schematization" and "include createtime in metadata" are set to true.
-5. Set the flush time to 1 second.
+6. Set the flush time to 1 second.
-6. Create a new API Key to connect to the kafka broker.
+7. Create a new API Key to connect to the kafka broker.

+### Verify the kafka connector

+1. The kafka connector should have created the tables `RIDERS_STAGE`, `DRIVERS_STAGE`, and `TRIPS_STAGE`.
+2. Run lines 27-30 in the Snowflake worksheet to verify that the kafka connector created the tables.

 ### Create Snowflake tables

+1. Now that our staging tables are created, we are going to create the tables where our final data will land in.
-1. Run lines 32-231 in the Snowflake worksheet.
-This will create a `RIDERS`, `DRIVERS`, and `TRIPS` table, and sets up tasks to merge in data from the stage tables every minute.
+2. Run lines 32-231 in the Snowflake worksheet.
+This will create a `RIDERS`, `DRIVERS`, and `TRIPS` table, and sets up Snowpipe tasks to merge in data from the stage tables every minute.
    - This is required because the default Snowflake Kafka connector only supports inserting data into Snowflake tables, not updating them.
    - Our simulator relies on upserting data into the `TRIPS` table to update the status of a trip, as well as updating the `RIDERS` and `DRIVERS` tables to send location and status updates.